cloudfoundry/eirini/registry/README.md

 The alternate way of doing this would be to use an existing registry and just have a sync loop to pull droplets / rootfs from CC and push them to it.
 That's not as expensive as it sounds because you never have to re-upload stuff, blobs that are there will hit cache in the registry.
-(Either way the rest of Cube doesn't really care tho and this is an easier PoC so this is what we did.
+(Either way the rest of eirini doesn't really care tho and this is an easier PoC so this is what we did.
 Potentially could support both modes like built-in/remote postgres.)